-Unlawful discrimination and harassment can occur when a person has been treated unfairly based on:
+Unlawful discrimination can occur when a person has been treated unfairly, based on:

-Often a discrimination or harassment claim arises in the context of a Workers Compensation claim and an experienced equal opportunity lawyer can assist you to understand how these two processes can be handled together.
+Often a discrimination claim can arise as part of a workers compensation claim.
+A lawyer with experience in both areas can assist you to understand how these two processes can be handled together.

-If you are uncertain about whether you can make a claim, what is involved or whether it is worthwhile doing so, contact us to arrange a free, no obligation consultation with a discrimination lawyer.
-At that initial meeting we will be able to explain to you the process involved in making a claim for discrimination or harassment and whether your case can be conducted on a ‘no win no fee’ basis, so that you will only have to pay legal costs if you receive a compensation payment.
+If you are uncertain about whether you can make a claim, what is involved or whether it is worthwhile doing so, contact us to arrange a free, no obligation consultation.
+At that meeting we will be able to explain to you the process involved in making a claim for discrimination and whether your case can be conducted on a No Win No Fee basis.